sderickson/react-treema/docs/interfaces/TreemaRootProps.md

 • `Optional` **schemaLib**: [`TreemaWrappedSchemaLib`](TreemaWrappedSchemaLib.md)

-A schema library instance to use to validate the data.
+A schema library instance to use.
+Treema depends on this library to validate data, provide error messages, and dereference schemas.
 There are [many JavaScript libraries](https://json-schema.org/implementations.html#validators) that support various drafts of the JSON Schema spec.
-Wrap your chosen library to match the TypeScript interface "SchemaLib".
+Wrap your chosen library to match [TreemaWrappedSchemaLib](interfaces/TreemaWrappedSchemaLib.md).
 Generally you should initialize the library, which may provide options which will affect the behavior of Treema.
-Treema also depends on this library to provide error messages.

 See wrapTv4 and wrapAjv for examples.